allenluce/devshell/README.md

 ## Quick one-off shell

-Alternatively, start and attach in a single command (container will exit when the shell exits):
+Alternatively, start and attach in a single command (the container will exit when the shell exits):

-    docker run -it --rm shell zsh
+    docker run --privileged -it --rm allenluce/shell zsh

 # Creating a new Docker image